MattJones-Cloudticity/policies/README.md

 Risk designations shall be assigned for all positions within Cloudticity as appropriate, with commensurate screening criteria, and reviewed/revised every three hundred and sixty-five (365) days (0105.02a2Organizational.1).

+Cloudticity develops and documents access agreements for organizational systems, and privileges are not be granted until the employee accepts/signs the agreement AND the terms and conditions have been satisfied.
+(0151.02c1Organizational.23)

+Cloudticity distributes copies of the information systems security plan, communicates changes, and protects the plan from unauthorized disclosure and modification.
+(0167.05b2Organizational.4)

+Security plans are reviewed at least every three years (prior to the plans expiration), when changes are made to the information system or information protection requirements, or when incidents occur that impact the plans' validity.
+(0168.05b2Organizational.5)

+Cloudticity identifies, by name or position, non-professional or professional security contacts in each major organizational area or business unit; and clearly defines the roles, responsibilities, and authority of each security contact, including the administration and implementation of the organization's security programs.
+(0174.05c2Organizational.12345)

+Cloudticity ensures local responsibilities for the protection of assets and for carrying out specific security processes, such as business continuity planning, are clearly defined.
+(0175.05c2Organizational.67)

+Asset owners are responsible for ensuring that the assets associated with information processing systems are appropriately classified; and for defining and periodically (at a minimum, annually) reviewing access restrictions and classifications, taking into account applicable access control policies.
+(0184.07b2Organizational.1)

+All information and assets associated with information processing systems have an information owner or owners established within a designated line of business or other part of the organization based on a business process, a defined set of activities, an application, or a defined set of data.
+(0185.07b2Organizational.24)

+Cloudticity ensures that appropriate software licensing agreements for software used by the organization's employees are in place, and that the organization is in compliance with those agreements.
+(0186.07b2Organizational.3)

+The information owner(s) is(are) assigned a minimum set of specific responsibilities.
+(0187.07b2Organizational.5)

+When a person designated as information asset owner no longer has the responsibility due to departure, transfer, or reassignment, the organization appoints a new information owner in a timely manner to ensure no lapse in accountability and responsibility.
+(0188.07b2Organizational.6)

 ## 1.8 Policy Management

 ISMP Security Policy (this document) must always present the Cloudticity CTO&#39;s policy direction to be in line with business objectives and demonstrate management&#39;s support for, and commitment to, Information Security across the supported Cloudticity systems.
 The leaders responsible for the execution of the functional topics addressed in this policy must annually review and approve those sections of this policy.
 These reviews must be documented.

 Cloudticity&#39;s Information Security Policy shall be regularly reviewed and updated to ensure they reflect leading practices (e.g., for systems and services development and acquisition), and all reviews/changes will be communicated throughout the company (0114.04b1Organizational.1).

+Cloudticity prepares documented procedures for system activities associated with information and communication assets.
+(0191.09a1System.1)

+Cloudticity specifies detailed instructions for the execution of each job in its operating procedures.
+(0192.09a1System.2)

+Operating procedures and the documented procedures for system activities are treated as formal documents, and changes are authorized by management.
+(0193.09a1System.3)

 ## 1.9 Policy Sanctions and Acceptable Use